Satisfactory Academic Progress Policy

 Students may continue to receive financial aid if their total attempted credit hours do not exceed 150 percent of the credits needed to complete their program of study.
 In the example provided above, the program of study requires 120 credits for completion; a student may attempt 180 credits.

-Students who are aware of learning or other disabilities should immediately contact the Office of Counseling and Disability Services so that appropriate accommodations can be made.
+Students who are aware of learning or other disabilities should immediately contact the Office of Accessibility Services so that appropriate accommodations can be made.
 Students with documented disabilities and functional limitations are still held to the same academic expectations as other students.
-If the student has self-identified with the Office of Counseling and Disability Services and is receiving appropriate accommodations, the student should be able to maintain satisfactory academic progress for financial aid purposes.
+If the student has self-identified with the Office of Accessibility Services and is receiving appropriate accommodations, the student should be able to maintain satisfactory academic progress for financial aid purposes.

 Treatment of Specific Courses